A-Cheong/IED-Pacman/README.md

 3. Navigate to /out/artifacts/ from the root of the directory
 4. Run the command "java -jar IED_Pacman_jar" through your CLI

+NOTE: ensure that the tests(.txt) are in the root of the project folder.
 ### Prerequisites

 Ensure that you have the latest JRE installed